When I return to campus for work, what information will I have to disclose to the University?

 Do I have to pay to have a COVID-19 test?
 How does workers' compensation apply?

 Maybe.
 Sindecuse will be conducting free COVID-19 testing for all non-temporary employees and students who are symptomatic or who have been exposed to someone with COVID-19.
-If you are asymptomatic and have not been exposed to someone with COVID-19, Sindecuse will cover one test.
+If you are asymptomatic and have not been exposed to someone with COVID-19, Sindecuse will cover four no-cost tests for the 2020-21 academic year.
 See Sindecuse’s website for details.

 Insurance information will be collected and insurance will be billed.
-For eligible employees and tests, the University will cover co-pays, deductibles or co-insurance. c.
+For eligible employees and tests, the University will cover co-pays, deductibles or co-insurance.
 If you think you were exposed to COVID-19 at work, follow the standard University process for evaluating and processing workers’ compensation claims.

 For supervisors and managers:

 If an employee refuses to wear a face covering, what options do I have?

 If the employee is refusing to wear a mask for reasons unrelated to a disability that makes wearing a mask difficult, you may send them home until the employee is willing to comply.
-Both Michigan Emergency Rules and the Centers for Disease Control and Prevention require that masks be worn inside.
+Both Michigan Emergency Rules and the Centers for Disease Control and Prevention require masks be worn inside.
 You may require an employee to use personal leave for any time away from work because of refusal to wear a mask.
 COVID-19 Allowance Leave may not be used for this purpose.
 If necessary in this situation, an employee may be disciplined for refusing to wear the mask.

-Michigan legislation prohibits retaliation against anyone for not reporting to work if they are “display the principal symptoms of COVID-19.”
+Michigan legislation prohibits retaliation against anyone for not reporting to work if they “display the principal symptoms of COVID-19.”
 May I require employees to report to work?

 a.
 Yes.
 The executive order applies only to individuals “at particular risk of infecting others.”
 This order protects those who test positive for COVID-19, display one or more of the principal symptoms or come in close contact with an individual who fits into either of those categories.
 Unless an employee is prohibited from reporting to work based on b) or c) below, they must report to work as usual.

 b.
 An employee who has been exposed to COVID-19 may not return to work until the employee completes a 10-day quarantine period: